iantrich/list-card/README.md

 # List Card

-This card give you a table generated with data from the [feedparser custom component](https://github.com/custom-components/sensor.feedparser) or any other sensor that provides data as a list of attributes.
+This card for [Lovelace](https://www.home-assistant.io/lovelace) on [Home Assistant](https://www.home-assistant.io/) that gives you a table generated with data from the [feedparser custom component](https://github.com/custom-components/sensor.feedparser) or any other sensor that provides data as a list of attributes.

 ![example](example.png)